splunk/splunk-plugin-eclipse/README.md

 ### Using Splunk's semantic logging support

-If you added logging support to your Splunk SDK for Java project, a set of templates provide a quick interface to creating structured log messages that follow Splunk's best practices for useful logging.
+Splunk recommends using the [Common Information Model](http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/UnderstandandusetheCommonInformationModel) for semantic logging.
+If you added logging support to your
+Splunk SDK for Java project, the Splunk plug-in for Eclipse provides a libraries and a set of templates to quickly create Common Information Model compliant log entries.
 The templates all begin with `cim`: `cimdebug`, `cimerror`, `ciminfo`, `cimtrace`, and `cimwarn`.

 ![](imgs/log-1.png)